Nieuwe Haven Naval Base: History

 Already before World War I, Willemsoord had become too small for major warships.
 The wet dock was 325 m long and 135 m wide.
 The entrance was at the long side, and by then even light cruisers were about 120 m long.
 In the 1920s the light cruiser Java of 155 m could not visit the wet dock.
 After World War II, the Dutch government established a commission to find a site for a new naval base.
 It was given a choice between IJmuiden, Rotterdam, Vlissingen or Den Helder.
 In 1947 it was decided Den Helder would become the Netherlands' main naval base.
 A definitive plan for the new harbor was completed in 1948 and estimated its cost at 29 million florins.

 For the construction of the new harbor an area east of the Nieuwediep was selected.
 Construction started in 1949 when the mouth of the Nieuwediep was dammed off.
-Reclaimed land was used to built the base.
+Reclaimed land was used to build the base.
 The new western part was officially opened in 1954 by HNLMS Karel Doorman.
 The rest of the base was completed in 1958.

 Since the move of the submarine service from Rotterdam to the Nieuwe Haven, all naval vessels have Den Helder as their home port.

+In 2015 it was reported that a new shore power supply was installed at the Nieuwe Haven Naval Base which consists of a high-voltage cable of 6.6 kilovolts.
+In 2025 the capacity of the shore power supply was expanded by Royal BAM Group.

+In April 2023 expansion plans were revealed for the eastern part of the base.
+This work is needed for two reasons: